vinodjoshi11/IOT/README.md

 > A reusable Vue.js starter project for real-world business based on Vue 2 PWA template with Vuetify.
 #### Features

-* This project is built with Vue 2 PWA template by default.
+* This project is built with template by default.
 * The UI part is built on the top of Vuetify.
 * It inlcudes Vuex and Axios to manage authentication.
 (Dummy token)